 Reynisfjara is close to Iceland’s largest and most volatile volcano – Katla.
 It lies dormant and rumbling under the Mýrdalsjökull and is restless to the point that the people in Vík regularly have volcano drills to prepare for an eruption.
 Perhaps the beach is a result of this angry giant or one of its close friends?

 You can easily get to this wonderful beach when you’re traveling along the Ring Road 1.
 The road literally goes through the town, so it’s easy enough to just pop in on the beach for a visit.
+You can also join a multi-activity tour around the South Coast that will include this renowned black sand beach.
+Up to you!

 Another beautiful beach is the Sólhemiasandur.
 Not the most photogenic beach in terms of classic pictures, but this spot holds a big, wing-clipped secret.
 This is the black sand beach in Iceland where the American transport plane crashed in November 1973 whilst making a supply run.
 We would like to add that everyone survived the crash.